 Rita James and Ben Wale | Woodbridge

-If you would like to become a champion for your deanery please do get in contact with Mark Haworth, the Diocesan Environment Officer.
+If you would like to become a champion for your deanery please do email the Diocesan Environment Officer for more information.

 How do I get started?

 - Look at the Eco Church website to find out what’s involved

 - Talk to your church leader and churchwardens - it is essential for them to be on board

 - Get formal commitment from church leaders and PCC that creation care is part of the church’s ministry and that they are happy to join the Eco Church scheme

 - Ask the PCC to nominate a lead person who can head up this ministry

 - The lead person should then find others to help them - more ideas will come if more people are involved

 - Register the team and the church on the Eco Church website